gkiarashv/xv6/contributions/Nov 21 2023/README.md

-## proc.c
+## proc.c (Modified)
-Forking a process causes parent's page table to be copied into the child's page table.
-Since the allocated memory can be non-contiguous in parent, we need a function that considers this while copying the page tables.
-For the sake of that, we use the `fork_pgt()` function as follows in the `fork()` function:
+When forking a process, the parent's page table is copied into the child's page table.
+Given that the allocated memory in the parent can be non-contiguous, it's crucial to have a function that considers this while copying the page tables.
+To address this need, we utilize the `fork_pgt()` function within the `fork()` function.
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/forkva1.png)

-Moreover, when freeing a process structure, we need to free its page table using `free_proc_vm()` as well:
+Additionally, when a process structure is being freed (`freeproc()`), it's essential to free its page table using the `free_proc_vm()` function.
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/freeproc.png)

-Finally, when it comes to allocating the heap space, the `malloc()` is implemented using the `sbrk` system call.
-The new `sbrk` syscall has a slight modification in which the starting address is not the end of the process's code but is the address pointed by `procva` field of process structure:
+In the final aspect, concerning the allocation of heap space, the `malloc()` function is implemented using the `sys_sbrk()` system call.
+However, there's a slight modification in `sys_sbrk()`: instead of starting the allocation from the end of the process's code segment, it begins at the address indicated by the `heapva` field in the process structure.
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/sysbrk.png)

-Moreover, the `growproc()` needs to be changed as follows:
+Moreover, the `growproc()` function, which is responsible for allocating memory from the virtual address space, needs to be changed as follows to make sure the allocation is made from the space pointed by `heapva`:
 ![makekernel](https://github.com/gkiarashv/xv6/blob/main/images/growproc.png)